bbogo/BlaschkeSantalo/README.md

 The library Geogram is needed to run the code.
 If possible, it should be compiled to use more than the default 6 digits of precision when writing to files.
 The file `mesh_io.cpp` needs to be modified accordingly.
 The Matlab routine `fmincon` is used, therefore the Matlab Optimization toolbox is required.

-Make sure the correct path to the routine 'compute_RVD' is set in VoronoiGeogram.m
+Make sure the correct path to the routine `compute_RVD` is set in `VoronoiGeogram.m`.
+Make sure the Matlab path contains the folder and the contents of the subfolders `AlgebraicExample`, `GeometricExample`.
+For example run `addpath(genpath(pwd))` in the main folder.
+`
 The main files of the toolbox are as follows:
 - `VoronoiGeogram.m`  computes a restricted Voronoi diagram.
 A set of points and a polygon are given as inputs.
 - `BlaschkeSantaloWeb.m` is used for the algebraic examples